narengan/cis/cli/cli-dns-record.md

-   * For type MX:
+   * For type `MX`:
-     * The required fields in JSON data are name, type, content:
+     * The required fields in JSON data are `name`, `type`, `content`:
      * The optional fields are ttl, priority, proxied:
-       * "proxied":Control whether or not traffic should flow through the security and performance functions on CIS.
+       * `"proxied":` Control whether or not traffic should flow through the security and performance functions on CIS.
 Can be used for update only.

    Sample JSON data: